harvey007y/IdealSqlTracer/README.md

 # IdealSqlTracer
 IdealSqlTracer is a nice, free, open source alternative to SQL Profiler.
 The advantage of IdealSqlTracer is that it takes all of the sql generated behind the scenes in a desktop or web application, and it formats it to make it easily readable.
-IdealSqlTracer, then, takes this beautifully formatted sql, and puts it into notepad.
+IdealSqlTracer takes this beautifully formatted sql, and puts it right into notepad for you.
 This allows you to cut-n-paste the sql in notepad and run it directly in Sql Server Management Studio (SSMS) so that you can see exactly what is going on in your application or website.<br/>

   Steps to use:<br/>
       1. Get Latest source for IdealSqlTracer at https://github.com/harvey007y/IdealSqlTracer <br/>